haohonglong/docker-lnmp/README.md

 #### the grant of mysql
+    CREATE USER 'lam'@'%' IDENTIFIED BY '123456';
-    GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY '123456' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON *.* TO 'lam'@'%' IDENTIFIED BY '123456' WITH GRANT OPTION;
     FLUSH   PRIVILEGES;